 Cigarette smoking can also lead to Chronic Obstructive Pulmonary Disease (COPD), which also increases the risk of lung cancer.
 COPD refers to a group of lung diseases such as chronic bronchitis, emphysema, etc. Cigarette smoking causes about 83% of human-deaths from COPD around the world.
 COPD mainly causes difficulties in breathing through narrowing down the airways and damaging of the lung tissues.
 COPD may cause several symptoms in people such as ongoing coughing with phlegm or mucus, shortness of breath during physical activity, wheezing or squeaky sound while breathing, chest infections, chest tightness, etc.

-According to the recent data of World Health Organization (WHO), Tobacco can kill around half of its users.
+According to the recent data of the World Health Organization (WHO), Tobacco can kill around half of its users.
 Over 8 million people die each year worldwide due to Tobacco consumption.
 Among those deaths, above 7 million are caused by direct tobacco use.
-And, around 1.2 million of non-smoker people die for being exposed to second-hand smoke (SHS).
+And, around 1.2 million non-smoker people die from being exposed to second-hand smoke (SHS).

 On the other hand, the term ‘Coronavirus’ refers to a type of virus.
-There are several kinds of Corona viruses, and some of those cause disease.
-In 2019, the newly identified corona virus SARS-CoV-2 (known as COVID19) has caused a pandemic of respiratory illness around the world.
-The grievous impact of COVID19 pandemic has affected more than 6 million people worldwide, while the global death toll has surpassed 3 lacs.
-Till date there is no scientifically proved vaccine to stop the destruction of Corona virus.
+There are several kinds of Coronaviruses, and some of those cause disease.
+In 2019, the newly identified coronavirus SARS-CoV-2 (known as COVID19) has caused a pandemic of respiratory illness around the world.
+The grievous impact of the COVID19 pandemic has affected more than 6 million people worldwide, while the global death toll has surpassed 3 lacs.
+To date, there is no scientifically proved vaccine to stop the destruction of the Coronavirus.

 You may know that smokers are more like to contract respiratory illnesses, such as the common cold than non-smokers.
-Smokers also tend to have an increasing rate of tuberculosis and bacterial pneumonia.
-Both COVID19 infection and tobacco use tend to deteriorate human-respiratory-system.
-So, it can be related that smokers are more likely to experience severe complications if they get infected by the new corona virus.
+Smokers also tend to have an increased rate of tuberculosis and bacterial pneumonia.
+Both COVID19 infection and tobacco use tend to deteriorate the human-respiratory-system.
+So, it can be related that smokers are more likely to experience severe complications if they get infected by the new coronavirus.

-The research initiatives regarding previous corona viruses reveal that smoking can worsen the impact of corona virus infections.
-In 2012, the outbreak of MERS (Middle Eastern Respiratory Syndrome) caused by another kind of Corona Virus caused more deaths among the infected smokers than the infected non-smokers.
+The research initiatives regarding previous corona viruses reveal that smoking can worsen the impact of coronavirus infections.
+In 2012, the outbreak of MERS (Middle Eastern Respiratory Syndrome) caused by another kind of Corona Virus caused more deaths among infected smokers than the infected non-smokers.
 In addition, people with the habit of smoking carry twice the risk of contracting influenza with further severe symptoms than nonsmokers.

 In China, study of 1,099 patients with COVID-19 shows that smokers were about 1.4 times as likely as nonsmokers prone to experience severe symptoms.
-Moreover, smokers are found 2.4 times more likely to get admitted to an ICU (Intensive Care Unit), require ventilation and die in comparison with non-smoker patients who were also infected by corona virus.
+Moreover, smokers are found 2.4 times more likely to get admitted to an ICU (Intensive Care Unit), require ventilation, and die in comparison with non-smoker patients who were also infected by the coronavirus.
 During COVID19 treatment in China, a small study of 78 people shows that a statistically higher percentage of smokers were found in the group whose health-conditions were adversely progressed in comparison with the group showing stabilization and improvement.

 Do the Smokers Carry Higher Risk of Contracting COVID19 than Non-smokers?